A geometric perspective: experimental evaluation of the quantum Cramer-Rao bound: Relating quantum geometry to quantum multi-parameter sensing

 Here we defined the QGT, given by $\chi_{\mu\nu} = \bra{\partial_\mu \psi} (I-\ket{\psi}\bra{\psi})\ket{\partial_\nu\psi} = g_{\mu\nu} + \frac{i}{2}F_{\mu\nu}$.
 Its imaginary (antisymmetric) part $F_{\mu\nu}$ is the Berry curvature.
-The symmetric real part $g_{\mu\nu}$, also known as Fubini-Study metric tensor, characterizes the overlap between the nearby states.
+The symmetric real part $g_{\mu\nu}$ is called the Fubini-Study metric tensor for the pure state case discussed here (also known as Bures metric for general mixed states) and characterizes the overlap between the nearby states.
 A larger $g_{\mu\nu}$ indicates a larger distinguishability between two states differing by an infinitesimal change of parameters, and it is thus related to a larger quantum Fisher information.
 The role of the Berry curvature is subtler, as it links the attainability of the QFI bound in multi-parameter scenarios to the observable compatibility.